 As the thirty people (Hi, Mom!) who read what I write know, my favorite things to discuss are political, social and/or religious in nature.
-The thing is, researching and writing about only that stuff tends to give me headaches and a minor case of depression, because our world is basically Sisyphus.
+The thing is, researching and writing about only that stuff tends to give me headaches and a minor case of depression, because our world is basically one giant Sisyphean nightmare.

 That said, I decided to take a break for the sake of my mental health and write about something that requires absolutely no research at all: TCU Football attendance!
-Well…it should require research, but f*ck it.
+Well . . . it should require research, but fuck it.

-More specifically, I’d like to talk to you about a troubling phenomenon called the “Horned Frog Half Time Effect,” a name that I just made up but will soon be on all the kids’ instatweetbooks (#HornedFrogHalfTimeEffect #HFHTE).
+Specifically, I’d like to talk to you about a troubling phenomenon called the “Horned Frog Half Time Effect,” a name that I just made up but will soon be on all the kids’ social media (#HornedFrogHalfTimeEffect #HFHTE).
 But we’ll get to that in a bit.

 The Southern football culture is a powerful one.
-When the sport is in season, it dominates the headlines, televisions are constantly tuned in to games, and if there are none on, then we watch endless cycles of replays and loud debates on ESPN and read about the latest case of a prominent player sexually assaulting/beating/murdering a woman.
+When the sport is in season, it dominates the headlines; televisions everywhere are constantly tuned in to games; and if there are none on, then we watch endless cycles of replays and loud debates on ESPN and read about the latest case of a prominent player sexually assaulting/beating/murdering a woman.
 Football is like a soap opera, except the broken personal lives and violence are real.

 When football isn’t in season, we never let ourselves or our friends forget.
 We post pictures and statuses of our favorite teams on Throwback Thursday and Flashback Friday; Nebraska fans remind you of their decades’ old dominance on Memories Monday; Cowboys fans remind you that “THIS IS OUR YEAR” on Turn Back The Clock Tuesday; On We Remember Wednesday, TCU fans post pictures of Gary Patterson pulling up his pants and staring you down through his Transition Lenses, as his water/towel girl ties his shoes and holds back tears of unfathomable sadness.

 But enough reminiscing on the off-season social media joys of football—there is an issue to discuss.
 You see, the thing that makes college football in particular so great are the traditions.
 Students especially are drenched in them.
 First, students wake up early and don their Sunday’s best because that’s how you dress for football games in the South.
-Soon thereafter, they have the inevitable-unavoidable-obligatory Mimosa or seven.
+Soon thereafter, they have the inevitable-unavoidable Mimosa or seven.
 And don’t forget to take pictures!
-Because, if you don’t take a picture of your game day Mimosa, did you ever really have one?
-(Yes, you did, for the record, but people need to know damn it)
+Because, if you don’t post a picture of your game day Mimosa . . . well, you still had one didn’t you?
+Stop taking pictures of beverages.

 At first glance, this claim makes me seem outrageously sexist.
-“Quinton,” the fiery feminist female reader indignantly begins, “while this claim of yours may be true, the girls are not at fault here!
-We are victims, you misogynistic pig.”
+“Quinton,” the fiery feminist reader (presumably named Ahmiracle, or something equally woke) indignantly begins, “while this claim of yours may be true, the girls are not at fault here!
+We are victims, you misogynistic truffle.”

 “How?”
-I reply, confused, my brain only able to focus on the sandwich this faceless woman is not making me.
+I reply, confused, my brain, horribly twisted with blind 20th century gender bias, only able to focus on the sandwich this faceless woman is not making me.

+Another enraged woman chimes in.
 “Because, you men are supposed to entertain us!
-How can you expect women to sit through three plus hours of what is basically modern day gladiators?”
+How can you expect women to sit through three-plus hours of what is basically modern day gladiators?”

 And then it clicks.
-Patricia (I decided to name her Patricia) is right.
+Reighleigh (pronounced Riley—BFF of Ahmiracle) is right.
 No matter that we are in a stadium packed with thousands to watch a Top 10 team playing in a top conference in the most popular sport in the country.
-As males, it is our job to entertain the women in our midst at all times.
+As men, it is our job to entertain the women in our midst at all times.

 Though it pains me to admit it, I am no stranger to this fault in men.
 My ex-girlfriend always left half way through movies because I wouldn’t talk to her.
-I should have known better—despite there being a film playing for which I bought tickets, it was still my responsibility to entertain my lady friend.
-This nasty habit of mine frequently led to me enduring movies in silence, having to eat the popcorn by myself and embarrassingly having two straws popping out of my ICEE.
+I should have known better—despite there being a film playing for which I bought tickets, it was still my responsibility to entertain my guest.
+This nasty habit of mine frequently led to me enduring movies alone in silence, having to eat the popcorn by myself and embarrassingly having two straws popping out of my ICEE . . . one of them forlorn in its disuse.
 It was the price paid for being a bad boyfriend, and I deserved it.

 It’s game time and we’ve got second-half seats to fill.
 So…where do we start?